garymendor/unstoppable-tides-wiki/setting/regular-school.md

 With a choice card, usually (but not always) the shortest holding periods go with the most humiliating toilet permissions and the longest changing permissions.

 # Restroom Pass Issuing
-At the first day of the semester and the first day after midterms, all students are issued fifteen passes that are "After Class, Restroom, Immediately" and ten passes that are "Next Class, Pants (exposed), Never".
-Unlike future issues, these passes are clearly marked, with the restroom passes marked as green and the pants passes marked as red, allowing the student to ration their bathroom passes as they see fit.
+At the first day of the semester and the first day after midterms, all students are issued fifteen passes that are "After Class, Restroom, Immediately" and ten passes that are "Immediately, Pants (exposed), Never".
+These passes are clearly marked, with the restroom passes marked as green and the pants passes marked as red, allowing the student to ration their bathroom passes as they see fit.

 For each subsequent week, the student will be issued twenty-five passes, according to the following:

 * For each time the student used a pass to go in their pants, the student receives one "Bad" pass.
+These passes are marked as orange.
 * For each *unused* pass that had a toilet permission of "pants" or "pants (exposed)", the student receives one "Average" pass.
+These passes are marked as yellow.
 * For each time the student used a pass to use the potty or go to the restroom, the student receives one "Good" pass.
+These passes are marked as green.
 * For each *unused* pass that had a toilet permission of "restroom" or "potty", the student receives one "Very Good" pass.
+These passes are marked as blue.

 However, if the student had any accidents in the previous week, each accident replaces one of their passes with a "Very Bad" pass, starting with their best passes first.
+"Very Bad" passes are marked as red.

+The passes are generated according to the following algorithm.
+First, roll 3d6 to see if the pass is actually what it says.
+On 5 or less (4.6%), generate the pass using one category worse than what the pass is supposed to be; on 16 or more (4.6%), roll one category better.
+(If you roll 5 or less on a Very Bad pass, it is automatically a "Never" pass.
+If you roll 16 or better on a Very Good pass, it is automatically "Immediately, Restroom, Immediately".)
+Then, consulting the appropriate table, roll 3d6 to determine the number of choices, then roll three times for each choice.
+If there is more than one choice, add 2 to the rolls for the second choice and 4 to the rolls for the third choice.
+If you roll Never for the holding period on any choice, don't bother rolling the other two.

 ## Very Bad passes
 These passes are generally issued as a punishment, either for having an accident or for some other misbehavior.
-None of them allow the student to use the toilet or potty.
-Roll 3d6:
+None of them allow the student to use the toilet or potty; if the student has a choice, it's generally only to have better odds of *not* having to stand in front of the class to wet or soil themselves and to have less time to spend in their dirty underwear.

 Number of choices | Frequency
 ---|---
-3 | 17-18 (1.9%)
+3 | 15-18 (9.3%)
-2 | 12-16 (35.6%)
+2 | 11-14 (40.3%)
-1 | 3-11 (62.5%)
+1 | 3-10 (50%)

 Holding Period | Frequency
 ---|---
-At End of Class | 14-18 (16.2%)
+At End of Class | 15-18 (9.3%)
-After Class | 11-13 % (33.8%)
+After Class | 12-14 (28.2%)
-Next Class | 8-10 % (33.8%)
+Next Class | 9-11 (36.6%)
-After 1 Hour | 4-7 (15.7%)
+After 1 Hour | 6-8 (21.3%)
-Never | 3 (0.5%)
+Never | 3-5 (4.6%)

 Toilet Permission | Frequency
 ---|---